Topological susceptibility and excess kurtosis in SU(3) Yang-Mills theory: Discussion

-Our final result for $\chi_\mr{top}^{1/4}r_0$ is given in Eq.~(\ref{final_physical}), and repeated (along with its fourth power) in Tab.~\ref{tab:comparison}.
-This table also contains a selection of continuum extrapolated results from the literature.
-Except for Ref.~\cite{Athenodorou:2021qvs} all these papers effectively compute $\chi_\mr{top}^{1/4}r_0$ or $\chi_\mr{top}r_0^4$.
+Our final result for $\chi_\mr{top}^{1/4}r_0$ was given in Eqs.~(\ref{final_susc_strategy3},\ref{final_physical}).
+In Tab.~\ref{tab:comparison} this quantity and its fourth power are compared to results in the literature, under the proviso that they come with a continuum extrapolation.
+Except for Refs.~\cite{Athenodorou:2020ani,Athenodorou:2021qvs} all these papers effectively compute $\chi_\mr{top}^{1/4}r_0$ or $\chi_\mr{top}r_0^4$.
 This is why we ignore their final quote in physical units (if given) and convert, in the last column, all results with the same factor to MeV units.
 This factor $r_0^{-1}=414.8(5.6)\MeV$ is taken from Ref.~\cite{Asmussen:2024hfw}; its error bar is reflected by the last parentheses (which dominates the final uncertainty).